

 FHMRI Our Research FHMRI Sleep Health Health services

- Our research  Our projects  Featured publications  Resources  Group members  Work with us  Contact
+ Our research  Our projects  Featured publications  Resources  Group members  Contact

 Sleep health services delivery and care in Australia have emerged as crucial components of the country's healthcare landscape.
-With growing recognition of the significance of sleep in overall well-being and the prevalence of sleep disorders, the field of sleep medicine has seen advancements in diagnostics, treatments, and access to care.
+With growing recognition of the significance of sleep in overall well-being and the high prevalence of sleep disorders in the community, the field of sleep medicine has seen advancements in diagnostics, treatments, and access to care.

-As a nation that values comprehensive healthcare, we aim to provide a robust network of sleep clinics, specialized sleep centers, and multidisciplinary sleep teams to provide accurate, timely diagnosis and treatment that addresses the diverse needs of individuals experiencing sleep-related difficulties.
+As a nation that values comprehensive healthcare, we aim to provide a robust network of sleep clinics, specialised sleep centres, and multidisciplinary sleep teams to provide accurate, timely diagnosis and treatment that addresses the diverse needs of individuals experiencing sleep-related difficulties.

 AISH Insomnia Lab bedroom.jpg

-This work is also supported by our consumer advisory group.
+Our work is supported by the FHMRI Sleep Health Consumer Advisory Group with codesign of research and health service models of care.
 To learn more about our Consumer Advisory and the work we do, see our Annual Review.

-This research also aligns with our Sleep Health Treatment Clinic.
+Our research aligns with our Sleep Health Treatment Clinic.

-We welcome new inquiries from general practitioners, patients, and occupational settings about ways we can collaborate to support sleep disorder management.
+We welcome new inquiries from health service researchers, GPs and other primary healthcare professionals, patients, and occupational settings about ways that we can collaborate to develop new approaches to the delivery of sleep health care and the management of sleep disorders.
 Learn more

 Further information about sleep conditions and educational resources for clinicians and patients can be found through the following organisations: